ebdrup/json-schema-benchmark/README.md

 ## `skeemas` failed tests

-skeemas did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-skeemas did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 skeemas failed the test &quot;valid definition, valid definition schema&quot;.
 Expected result: true but validator returned: &quot;Unable to locate JSON Ref (http:&#x2F;&#x2F;json-schema.org&#x2F;draft-04&#x2F;schema)&quot;